fiendlabs/fiendfx-frontend/README.md

-# FX-Linked Decentralized Stable Coin (FxDSC) Platform
+# FiendFX: Decentralizing Global Forex Markets

 ![Version](https://img.shields.io/badge/Version-0.1.0-brightgreen)
 ![Framework](https://img.shields.io/badge/Framework-Next.js-blue)
 ![React Version](https://img.shields.io/badge/React-18.0.0-blue)

-The **FX-Linked Decentralized Stable Coin (FxDSC) Platform** is at the forefront of DeFi innovation, providing a decentralized solution for forex trading through a suite of algorithmic stablecoins pegged to various fiat currencies.
-Our platform, powered by Ethereum blockchain technology, leverages sophisticated smart contract functionalities to ensure secure, transparent, and efficient FX transactions.
+**FiendFX** stands at the forefront of financial innovation, crafting a decentralized gateway to the global forex markets.
+Utilizing the power of the Ethereum blockchain and smart contracts, specifically through our FxDSC contract, FiendFX introduces a diversified, secure, and accessible trading platform for a wide range of fiat-pegged stablecoins.

+<img width="812" alt="Screenshot 2024-03-10 at 11 37 07" src="https://github.com/fiendlabs/fiendfx-smart-contracts/assets/162796742/a4c10205-3a42-4153-8a47-99a4b3355c69">

+## Embracing Global Currency Diversification

+FiendFX transcends traditional stablecoin offerings by providing a comprehensive suite of stablecoins pegged to various global currencies.
+This initiative caters to a global audience, offering:

+- **Diverse Stablecoins**: A wide array of stablecoins representing different global currencies, moving beyond the limitations of USDC or DAI.
+- **Decentralized Forex Market Access**: A blockchain-based solution that democratizes access to forex markets, eliminating high barriers to entry found in traditional forex trading.
+- **Algorithmic Stability**: Advanced mechanisms for maintaining stablecoin pegs, leveraging the potential for greater stability across various market conditions.

+## Why Choose FiendFX?

+- **Unparalleled Currency Diversity**: From major to emerging market currencies, FiendFX aims to offer stablecoins for an extensive range of global currencies, providing unmatched opportunities for diversification and hedging.
+- **Innovative Forex Trading on Blockchain**: FiendFX leverages cutting-edge technologies to offer a decentralized, secure, and efficient forex trading platform, promising immediate settlements and full ownership of assets.
+- **Forex Trading for Everyone**: With a focus on lowering entry barriers, FiendFX is designed to be accessible to everyone, from seasoned forex traders to newcomers interested in exploring the potential of decentralized finance.

 ## Key Features

-- **Decentralized Forex Trading**: Engage in forex trading across a variety of fiat-pegged stablecoins, including our inaugural stablecoin, **USDffx**.
+- **Decentralized Forex Trading**: Engage in forex trading across multiple fiat-pegged stablecoins in a decentralized environment.
-- **Wallet Integration**: Seamless and secure connectivity with popular wallets facilitated by ConnectKit.
+- **Wallet Integration**: Seamless connectivity with popular wallets using ConnectKit.
-- **Intuitive User Interface**: Developed with Next.js and enhanced with TailwindCSS, our platform offers a responsive and contemporary user interface.
+- **User-Friendly Interface**: Developed using Next.js and styled with TailwindCSS, ensuring a responsive and intuitive user experience.
-- **Real-time Data Visualization**: Dynamic data display and interactive charts powered by `lucide-react`.
-- **Responsive Design**: A fully responsive platform design, ensuring an optimal user experience across different devices and screen sizes.

-<img width="812" alt="Screenshot 2024-03-10 at 11 37 07" src="https://github.com/fiendlabs/fiendfx-smart-contracts/assets/162796742/a4c10205-3a42-4153-8a47-99a4b3355c69">

-## Installation and Setup

-Begin your journey with the FxDSC Platform by following these steps:
+## Getting Started

+Join the future of forex trading with FiendFX:

 1. Clone the repository:
    ```